 Chapter 3

-Vision: Function and Insufficiency
+Vision and Vision Insufficiency

 Introducing important concepts that explain how we see, and the everyday experiences that can give us all insight into vision impairment.